Be part of a diverse and dynamic team delivering quality services to/for child victims with equity, respect, and care!

 - Master’s or Doctorate degree in psychology, counseling, social work, or related field

-- Graduate or clinical licensure in the District of Columbia as a LGSW, LGPC, LICSW, LPC or LMFT; will consider candidates that can be licensed in the District of Columbia within 30-60 days.
+- Graduate or clinical licensure in the District of Columbia as an LGSW, LGPC, LICSW, LPC, or LMFT; will consider candidates that can be licensed in the District of Columbia within 30-60 days.

 - Ability to successfully pass Child Protection Registry clearance and criminal background checks.

-- Certification in Trauma-Focused Cognitive Behavioral Therapy; will consider candidate without but must complete the training when hired.
+- Certification in Trauma-Focused Cognitive Behavioral Therapy; will consider candidates without but must complete the training when hired.